Solar HVAC Design

 • Ceiling fans

-Schematic showing an underfloor hydronic heating and cooling system with a heat pump.
+Image showing an underfloor hydronic heating and cooling system with a heat pump.

 Hydronic Heat Pumps and Air Conditioning

 Consider whether a hydronic heat pump and/or air conditioning is better for your solar HVAC design.
+If your house is well sealed, you may require heat recovery ventilation as well.

 Hydronic heat pumps are a good option for southern or inland Australian locations with cool winters and low humidity.
 This is where heating is required more than cooling.
-Heat pumps can be powered by your solar power and run in reverse for hydronic cooling.

 Air Conditioning